A Simple Guide to Stablecoin Taxes for 2023

 Crypto-collateralized stablecoins

 Crypto-collateralized stablecoins are backed by cryptocurrency.
 Because of crypto’s volatility, these stablecoins are overcollateralized.
-DAI is one example and collateralized by multiple fiat-backed stablecoins and a number of other cryptocurrencies.
+DAI is one example and is collateralized by multiple fiat-backed stablecoins and a number of other cryptocurrencies.

 Algorithmic-backed stablecoins

 Algorithmic stablecoins control supply algorithmically through preset formulas.
 They may also pair this with reserve assets.
 These are not unlike central banks that issue fiat without reserves to back it, although with a great deal less transparency and public policy.
-Famously the price of TerraUSD (UST) unpegged from the U.S. dollar in May of 2022 and lost more than 60% of its value.
+Famously, the price of TerraUSD (UST) unpegged from the US dollar in May of 2022 and lost more than 60% of its value.

 Do I have to pay taxes on stablecoins?